Solving Radical Equations

 Example 4: Solve the radical equation

 The left side looks a little messy because there are two radical symbols.
 But it is not that bad!
 Always remember the key steps suggested above.
-Since both of the square roots are in one side that means it’s definitely ready for the entire radical equation to be squared.
+Since both of the square roots are on one side that means it’s definitely ready for the entire radical equation to be squared.

 So for our first step, let’s square both sides and see what happens.

-It is perfectly normal in this type of problem to see another radical symbol after the first application of squaring.
+It is perfectly normal for this type of problem to see another radical symbol after the first application of squaring.
 The good news coming out from this is that there’s only one left.
 From this point, try to isolate again the single radical on the left side, that should force us to relocate the rest to the opposite side.

 As you can see, that simplified radical equation is definitely familiar.
 Proceed with the usual way of solving it and make sure that you always verify the solved values of x against the original radical equation.